FHOOEAIST/coffee-burns-snake/README.md

 [numba](https://numba.pydata.org/) to evaluate the performance utilizing JIT compilation.
 Finally, we are adding the OpenCV filter2D in Python, to see how it performs there.

+Every implementation was executed with 100 warmup runs and 1000 measured execution runs.

 All of this now results in the following test-setup:

 | Execution Name | Language | Framework | Parallel |